robotslacker/slackerdb/README.md

 Note: All parameters are optional.
 You can keep only the parameters you need to modify.
 For parameters that are not configured, means default values  will be used.

-For max_workers, there are some empirical test results for reference.
-Based on TPCDS 10G, at 20 concurrency, about 110G memory will be consumed.
-At 4 concurrency, about 20G memory will be consumed.
-The actual consumption is related to the size and complexity of the data.
-Due to the characteristics of OLAP queries, too high concurrency will not have practical significance.

 ### Start the database:
 ```